ramit21/gen-ai/README.md

 2. Extrinsic: Model produces an output which can neither be proven right nor wrong based on the data it is trained on.

 **Mitigating above issues with LLM models**:
-1. Data bias: Assess against multiple small data slices, and keep updaing the data used for fine tuning.
+1. Data bias: Assess against multiple small data slices, and keep updaing the data used for regular fine tuning.
-2. Toxic/confidential output: Apply Gaurdrails, assess data qulity using tools like SparkNLP etc.
+2. Toxic/confidential output: Apply Gaurdrails, assess data quality using tools like SparkNLP etc.
 3. Misinformation: Curate the outputs, and fine tune wherever required.
-4. Malicious use: Regulation
+4. Malicious use: Regulation.

 **3 Layered approach for auditing Gen AI models:**:
 1. Governance auditing: around the companies that provide the models.